Kotara - Kotara Park and Park Avenue works

 From Railway Avenue culvert, east to the culvert at Howell Street.
 This stage is dependent on the completion of other works in the park.

-All facilities within the park will be operational during the construction period.
 Traffic management will be in place to manage truck and pedestrian access to the construction site.

 Stage 3 - Road Reconstruction